47 Cool Tie Dye Shirt Patterns

 Here is a rather unique and colorful pattern with different shades of blue in the background of a bright red and traces of yellow.

-The star pattern really works for a tie dye project as, in addition to providing a scope to experiment with different colors, it also offers a chance to have fun deciding how many points will your star have.
+The star pattern really works for a tie-dye project as, in addition to providing a scope to experiment with different colors, it also offers a chance to have fun deciding how many points your star will have.

 This one could be a refreshing change from the store-bought Superman and Spider-Man t-shirts.